Tarokh-Yaghoubi/C/Mister Behnia Projects/Study Herbert Book/Pointers Chapter 5/pointers.md

 	The base type of the pointer defines the type of object to which the pointer will point.
 Technically, any type of pointer can point anywhere in memory.
 However, all pointer operations are done relative to the pointer's base type.
-For example, when you declare a pointer to be of type int *, the compiler assumes that any address that it holds points to an integer� whether it actually does or not.
+For example, when you declare a pointer to be of type int *, the compiler assumes that any address that it holds points to an integer whether it actually does or not.
 (That is, an int * pointer always ''thinks" that it points to an int object, no matter what that piece of memory actually contains.)
 Therefore, when you declare a pointer, you must make sure that its type is compatible with the type of object to which you want to point .